QubesOS/qubes-core-admin-client/doc/manpages/qvm-backup.rst

 .. option:: --profile

-   Specify backup profile to use.
+   Specify backup profile to use, which must be in /etc/qubes/backup/, without the file path or file extension.
 This option is mutually exclusive with all other options.
 This is also the only working mode when running from non-dom0.

 .. option:: --save-profile